-There were two major players, Wireless Carriers and Cell Tower Companies, operating in an era that was similar to the Wild West – a first come first serve race to claim land in potentially lucrative territories.
+There were two major players, Wireless Carriers and Cell Tower Companies, operating in an era that was similar to the Wild West – a “first come, first served” race to claim land in potentially lucrative territories.
 However, unlike the Wild West, the ultimate motivation was not simply sustenance – but profit.
 The goal of the wireless carriers was to fulfill the ever-growing demands of their customer base for wireless services.
 The goal of the tower companies was to get there first.
 Another difference between the two eras was that during the Telecom race, the land was not unchartered.
 Indeed, it already belonged to someone.
-Enter the third major player – the individual Landowner.
+Enter the third major player: the individual Landowner.
 Private landowners were party to a lease that allowed a company to lease a parcel of their land on which to build a cell tower.
 Sounds simple, right?
-But there was one further, and significant difference between the two eras.
+But there was one further, significant difference between the two eras.
 During the Telecom race, no one was thinking 20-30 years into the future when their leases would expire.
 They were simply trying to profit in the present.

 At that time, lease buyout companies (companies that buy existing long-term rental payments in exchange for a singular lump sump payment) were just concepts, and lease optimization companies (companies that work on behalf of one of the parties, e.g. landowners or wireless carriers, to optimize favorable lease terms) were non-existent.
 In fact, the entire “telecom” industry had suffered a slowdown due to the economic downturn following 9/11/2001.
 Tower companies and wireless carriers were underestimating the value of long term leases and restrictive rights of first refusal clauses in their lease agreements because they were focusing too much on the short term.